 If you buy comprehensive travel insurance in advance, you can also be covered if an emergency causes you to need to cancel your trip before you’ve even left Australia.
 The specifics of your policy depend on your insurer and your level of cover and can be found in your cover’s PDS.

-The Philippines are home to some incredible coral reefs.
+The Philippines is home to some incredible coral reefs.
 However, snorkelling and scuba diving are not standard inclusions in some travel insurance policies.

-If a travel insurance provider doesn’t automatically cover these activities, you may still be able to get cover from them by paying extra for an adventure sports add-on.
-This is especially important in the Philippines, where many tour operators may not adhere to minimum safety requirements.
+If your travel insurance provider doesn’t automatically cover these activities, you may still be able to get cover from them by paying extra for an adventure sports add-on.
+This is especially important in the Philippines, where many tour operators may not adhere to minimum safety requirements.2

 Travel insurance exclusions refer to terms and conditions where your provider typically won’t pay a claim for a related event.
-Check the PDS or policy for what is excluded.
 Common international travel insurance exclusions to watch out for when planning a Philippines holiday include: